Diocese of La Crosse: Sex abuse

-Reverend Bruce Ball was charged in Jackson County in June 1992 of causing a child to expose a sex organ.
+Bruce Ball was charged in Jackson County in June 1992 of causing a child to expose a sex organ.
 He had dared two boys to walk around with their genitals exposed.
 That same month, he was charged in Clark County of indecent touching, his victim a 12-year-old boy.
 During a police interview, he admitted to sexual abuse of four boys.
 In July 1992, as part of a plea bargain, prosecutors dropped the Jackson County charges and Ball pleaded guilty to sexual contact with a client.
 He was sentenced to five years in prison.

-In January 2002, Reverend Timothy E. Svea from the Institute of Christ the King Sovereign in Wausau was charged with false imprisonment and exposing a child to harmful material.
+In January 2002, Timothy E. Svea from the Institute of Christ the King Sovereign in Wausau was charged with false imprisonment and exposing a child to harmful material.
 The abuse began when the victim, a church volunteer, was 15-years -old.
 During one incident in 1999, Svea handcuffed the victim to a bed and fondled him.
 Other victims were soon added to the case.
 Svea pleaded guilty in February 2002 to second-degree sexual assault of a child under age 16 and exposing himself to a child; he received a year and a half in prison.

-In May 2019, Monsignor Bernard McGarty was charged with fourth degree sexual assault for allegedly groping a woman outside the La Crosse Public Library.
-The district attorney later dismissed the case, citing; "McGarty's age [95] and his current health problems indicate he is not likely to repeat this behavior and given the lengthy delay caused by the COVID-19 pandemic the State feels it is not necessary to pursue this case".In June 2020, Reverend Charlie Richmond, a chaplain at McDonell Central Catholic High School in Chippewa Falls, was charged with sexually assaulting a female minor between September 2016 and May 2017.
+In June 2020, Charlie Richmond, a chaplain at McDonell Central Catholic High School in Chippewa Falls, was charged with sexually assaulting a female minor between September 2016 and May 2017.
 The diocese then suspended Richmond from active ministry.
 The victim said that Richmond would inappropriately touch her and have her sit on his lap.
 In December 2021, Richmond pleaded no contest to fourth degree sexual assault, a misdemeanor, and was sentenced to one year of probation.